Bayesian Field Theory of the Rate Estimation

+meaning that the relative variation $f_\tau/\alpha$ accumulated by the ML path $\exp(s^*_t)$ over the correlation timescale $\tau$ is statistically of the same order of the Bayesian error $\sqrt{\nu}$.
+In other words, although the ML path is not linear and it is actually smooth only on the shortest inter-events timescales, still its persistence is such that on the intermediate relevant timescale $\tau$ of Bayesian estimation it statistically accumulates a variation $f_\tau$ that is not-negligible compared to the underlying diffusion $r_\tau-r_0=\mathcal{O}(\alpha \sqrt{\nu})$.
+For the perturbative expansion, this scaling hypothesis means that the path $f_t$ should be treated at the same order of the stochastic variable $y$.

-\paragraph*{Path corrections.} We here consider the impacts of the space-dependent coefficient $f_t$ on the local posterior $p(x_0)$ that are statistically of up to order $\mathcal{O}(\langle y^2 \rangle^2)$.
-Having a path-dependent coefficient makes the variance space-dependent and induces a violation of the fluctuation theorem $\langle e^x \rangle \neq 1$.
-For the perturbative expansion of the variance we find
+\paragraph*{Shape corrections.} We now consider the impacts of the ML curve variation $f_t$ on the local posterior $p(x)\equiv p(x_{t_e}|D)$.
+Let us first note that having a space-dependent coefficient in the SPDE \eqref{SPDE} makes the marginals space-dependent inducing a violation of the homogeneous fluctuation theorem, $\langle e^x \rangle \neq 1$, which decouples the moments at least in this simple form.